Tradeo Review (Our Opinion)

 Once you register, even for a demo account, you’ll normally already get assigned an account manager who will contact you both by email and telephone to see if you need any further information (and try to entice you with bonus offers to open a real money account).

-We already mentioned that Tradeo offers a free demo account for you to try trading yourself or copying other traders with $50,000 of virtual money.
+We already mentioned that Tradeo offers a free demo account for you to try trading yourself with $50,000 of virtual money.
 Unlike with some other social trading networks, there’s no limit on the duration you can keep your demo account open.

 Tradeo review Pros: